Hashtag United F.C.: Other teams

-The club operates a Sunday league team, which was established in 2017 under the name West Oviedo and joined Division Two of the Brentwood Sunday League.
-They were runners-up in their first season and were promoted to Division One.
-They went on to win Division One in 2018–19.
-The club also had a team named Hashtag Academy that played in the seven-a-side Next Level Football League.

-The club currently operates a reserve and development men's side as well as a number of development men's and women's youth teams.
+The club currently operates a reserve and development men's side, as well as a number of development men's and women's youth teams.
 The youth section of the club was merged with Forest Glade for the start of the 2020–21 season.

 In April 2020 the club announced that they would have a women's team, Hashtag United Women, from the start of the 2020–21 season as a result of a merger with AFC Basildon.
-The women's team plays in the FA Women's National League, the fourth tier, and won the Essex County Cup in 2022 defeating Billericay Town 2-1 in the final.
-The club also has an eSports team.
+The women's team plays in the FA Women's National League, the third tier, and won the Essex County Cup in 2022 defeating Billericay Town 2–1 in the final.
+The Women's team won promotion to Tier 3 after a successful 2022–23 campaign and on 23 March 2024 they clinched their 3rd trophy in as many years by winning the FA Women's National League Cup Final vs Newcastle United, winning 2–1 in front of a record crowd of 3,719 fans at Kenilworth Road, home of Luton Town FC.
+The women's team have since won the Essex County Cup on two more occasions in 2023-2024 and 2024-25 with both emphatic final victories coming against Billericay Town with 7-2 and 8-0 score lines respectively.
+The club also has one of the most successful eSports teams in the history of eFootball with many titles to their name.
+Their players have also won the ePremier League on two occasions.